ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

 DOM manipulations are expensive.
-Libraries such as jQuery do a very good job of thinking about performance which is why relying on an abstraction to manipulate the DOM makes sense (manipulating the DOM yourself would most likely result in your app being slow).
+Libraries such as jQuery do a very good job of thinking about performance which is why relying on an abstraction to manipulate the DOM makes sense (manipulating the DOM yourself would most likely result in your app being slow and leaking memory).
 For instance you're very unlikely to use methods such as `createDocumentFragment` if you're authoring a one-off DOM manipulation.

-The chapter describes how to implement DOM insertion.
-Most of it is not surprising.
-Here are the steps:
+Steps to implement DOM insertion correctly:

 - *Parse the string into a HTML string*: no surprise there, pretty much What you would expect: regular expression, yadda, yadda, yadda.